mantiumai/chirps/docs/generate_embeddings.md

 To use the `generate_embeddings` command, follow these steps:

 1. Make sure to read and complete the steps outlined in [Getting Started](getting_started.md).

-The API key for the selected service will be retrieved from the user's profile, so this key should be saved before running this management command.
+2. Save the API key for the selected service.
+It will be retrieved from your profile after providing login credentials.
+The API key should be saved before running this management command.

 2. Open a terminal and run the following command: